ViniciusBG/scrapping_sg_brazil/README.md

 # Scrapping ads for Sleeping_giants_brasil

-##### With this script we can automate clicking ads in jornaldacidadeonline.com.br and create a dictionary with names and ads links to send them to @sleeping_giants_br
+##### This script was created to help @slpng_giants_pt with their fight against the spread of fake news in Brazil.
+It was designed to automate clicks in ads from www.jornaldacidadeonline.com.br, collect compinies' names and sites from these ads and concatenate them into a spreadsheet.

+Feel free to use it.